The Measure of a Man (Star Trek: The Next Generation)

-"The Measure of a Man" is the ninth episode of the second season of the American science fiction television series Star Trek: The Next Generation, the 35th episode overall.
+"The Measure of a Man" is the ninth episode of the second season of the American science-fiction television series Star Trek: The Next Generation, the 35th episode overall.
 It was originally released on February 13, 1989, in broadcast syndication.
-It was written as a spec script by former attorney and Star Trek: The Original Series novelist Melinda M. Snodgrass.
+It was written as a speculative script by former attorney and Star Trek: The Original Series novelist Melinda M. Snodgrass.
 It was directed by Robert Scheerer.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the rights of the android officer Lt.
 Commander Data (Brent Spiner) are threatened by a scientist who wishes to dismantle him to produce replicas of him.
 Captain Jean-Luc Picard (Patrick Stewart) fights in a Starfleet court for Data's right of self-determination, not to be declared mere property of Starfleet, while Commander William Riker (Jonathan Frakes) is obliged to argue on behalf of the scientist.

 The script was accepted due to the impact of the 1988 Writers Guild of America strike, and resulted in Snodgrass being recruited as a staff writer and script editor.
 She would remain on the staff until the end of the third season.
 "The Measure of a Man" has been seen as highlighting themes of slavery and the rights of artificial intelligence.
 Similar subjects were discussed in a follow-up episode, "The Offspring".
-"The Measure of a Man" received Nielsen ratings of 11.3 percent on the first broadcast.
+"The Measure of a Man" received Nielsen ratings of 11.3% on the first broadcast.
 It was received positively by the cast and crew because of the subject and has been considered by critics to be the first great episode of The Next Generation.
 It has also been included in lists of the best and most groundbreaking episodes of the series.
-An extended cut was released in 2012, with 13 additional minutes of footage.
+An extended cut was released in 2012, with 12 additional minutes of footage.

 Plot

 While the Enterprise is visiting Starbase 173 for routine maintenance, cyberneticist Commander Bruce Maddox (Brian Brophy) comes aboard to pay a visit to Lt.
 Commander Data (Brent Spiner), wishing to better understand Data's positronic brain.
 It quickly becomes clear that Maddox has an ulterior motive of transferring the contents of Data's memory to the starbase mainframe computer and shutting down and dismantling him to learn how to recreate the technology.
-Though Maddox promises to restore Data following his analysis and assures him his memories will be intact, Data is concerned that the procedure is riskier than Maddox is letting on and argues that while the factual details of his memories will be preserved, the nuances of his experiences may not be.
+Though Maddox promises to restore Data following his analysis and assures him his memories will be intact, Data is concerned that the procedure is riskier than Maddox is letting on, and argues that while the factual details of his memories will be preserved, the nuances of his experiences may not be.
 Data refuses, causing Maddox to turn to Starfleet to order him to comply.
-Captain Jean-Luc Picard (Patrick Stewart) supports Data's position and is advised that the only way for Data to evade the order is to resign from Starfleet, which Data does.
-Maddox argues that Data is Starfleet property, not a sentient being and as such does not have the right to choose to resign.
+Captain Picard (Patrick Stewart) supports Data's position and is advised that the only way for Data to evade the order is to resign from Starfleet, which Data does.
+Maddox argues that Data is Starfleet property, not a sentient being, and as such, does not have the right to choose to resign.